 The author of the multiple-award winning book Erotic Integrity: How to Be True to Yourself Sexually and creator of a new “Explore Your Erotic Integrity” online program that complements it, offers these suggestions for amazing wedding night sex:

 - Discuss wedding night expectations in advance.

 - Write and privately share romantic sexual wedding vows with each other.

 - Drink plenty of water on the big day.

 - Wear lingerie only if it makes you feel sexy.
 If a bride feels sexier wearing a tank top and G-string or boxer shorts than fancy lingerie that’s what she should wear.

-- Scatter rose petals around the bed for added romance.
+- Scatter rose petals around the bed and read some erotic sex stories together for added romance.